Armenian fedayi: World War I

 Some fedayi groups joined the Ottoman army after the Ottoman government passed a new law to support the war effort that required all enabled adult males up to the age of 45 to either be recruited in the Ottoman army or to pay special fees (which would be used in the war effort) to be excluded from service.
 As a result of this law, most able-bodied men were removed from their homes, leaving only the women, children, and elderly by themselves.
 Most of the Armenian recruits were later turned into road laborers, out of which many were executed.

-The Genocide, committed during World War I by the Ottoman Empire, gave way to the return of the fedayis, who reorganised themselves once again inside the borders of the Ottoman Empire.
+The genocide, committed during World War I by the Ottoman Empire, gave way to the return of the fedayis, who reorganised themselves once again inside the borders of the Ottoman Empire.
 In turn, tens of thousands of Armenians volunteered to be drafted in several different armies.
 These Armenian volunteer units were formed inside the Russian army to fight against the Ottoman Empire.

 The Russian Caucasus Front collapsed following the abdication of the Tsar.
 In 1917, the Armenian Congress of Eastern Armenians asked the Armenian soldiers and officers scattered throughout Russian occupied regions to gradually be brought together.
 The plan was to mobilize Armenians on the Caucasian front.
 With that purpose in view, an Armenian Military Committee was formed with General Bagradouni as its president.
 That year, the Armenian National Congress created the Armenian National Council, which established the First Republic of Armenia.
 These Armenian conscripts and volunteers from the Russian Army later established the core of the armed forces of the First Republic of Armenia.
 Armenian refugees from the Ottoman Empire were flooding the newly formed Armenian state.
 Further southeast, in Van, the fedayis helped the local Armenians resist the Turkish army until April 1918, but eventually were forced to evacuate and withdraw to Persia.

 To consider emergency measures, the Western Armenian Administration sponsored a conference which adopted plans to form a 20,000-man militia under Andranik in December 1917.
 Civilian commissioner Dr. Hakob Zavriev promoted Andranik to Major General and he took the command of Armenia within the Ottoman Empire.
-They fought in numerous successful battles such as the Battle of Kara Killisse, the Battle of Bash Abaran and the Battle of Sardarapat, as fedayees merged with the Armenian army (Yerevan centered) under the General Tovmas Nazarbekian.
+They fought in numerous successful battles such as the Battle of Kara Killisse, the Battle of Bash Abaran and the Battle of Sardarapat, as fedayees merged with the Armenian army (Yerevan centered) under General Tovmas Nazarbekian.